Lima Memorial Health System Logo

 • Surgery may be done to remove the testicles and reshape the genitals to provide a more female appearance.
 The female hormone estrogen is then given during puberty.

 It is vital that children with PAIS and their parents receive care and support from a health care team that includes different specialists with expertise in gender medicine.
+This should include mental health professionals to help provide support for both children and their parents.

 Support Groups